 making Slack work for you.All kinds of teams thrive with Slack — take a look at our department-specific guides.

-When these conversations turn into longer-term discussions — or when you need to invite more than 9 people to the conversation — you can easily convert your group DM to a private channel.
+Group direct messages (DMs) are conversations between three or more people, and they're great for getting in touch quickly.
+When they turn into long-term discussions — or when you need to invite more than nine people to the conversation — you can convert your group DM to a private channel.

 Enter a name for the new channel.

-All members of the group DM will be notified about the conversion by a Slackbot message:
+All members of the group DM will be notified with a Slackbot message.
+Here's an example:

-Note: Only team members with permission to create a private channel will be able to move a group DM conversation to a private channel.
+Note: Only members with permission to create private channels can move a group DM to a private channel.